-- The additional GFA results in the loss of the double height commercial space.
-The loss of the double height commercial space will significantly compromise the functionality and flexibility of the space to accommodate a mix of medium to large format businesses. - Whilst the floorplate levels remain unaltered by this proposal, the infilling of the void space results in two full floors of commercial area with floor to ceiling heights of 3.1m and 2.8m on the ground and first floor respectively which does not facilitate flexible spaces that accommodate a mix of medium to large format businesses. - The proposed additional GFA and inappropriate floor to ceiling heights would result in poor amenity to the ground floor and first floor commercial tenancies due to the apparent depth and limited access to natural light and ventilation that arises as a result of filling in an earlier mezzanine and void space.
+- As a result of accommodating 4 additional units and reconfiguration of the basement there is a reduction in non-residential GFA by 149.44sqm undermining the strategic vision for the zone, which aims to facilitate employment generation. - The additional GFA results in the loss of the double height commercial space which significantly lessens the flexibility of the space to accommodate a mix of medium to large format businesses. - Whilst the floorplate levels remain unaltered by this proposal, the infilling of the void space results in two full floors with ceilings heights of 3.1m and 2.8m on the ground and first floor respectively which does not facilitate flexible spaces that accommodate a mix of medium to large format businesses. - The proposed additional GFA would result in poor amenity to the ground floor and first floor commercial tenancies due to the apparent depth and limited access to natural light and ventilation that arises as a result of filling in an earlier mezzanine and void space.